flutter/website/src/perf/impeller.md

 ### Android

 Android development continues but it's not ready for preview.
-On the `master` channel, it might not work at the tip-of-tree.
+Impeller on Android might not work on the `master` channel.
 To see what direction Android support will take, experiment with Impeller in the 3.7 or later stable release.